 Parents are advised to contact the school on the first day their child is unable to attend due to illness.
-Absences due to illness will be authorised unless the school has genuine cause for concern about the authenticity of the illness.
+Absences due to illness will be authorised as illness unless the school has genuine cause for concern about the authenticity of the illness.
 If a child is absent from school without authorisation a text is sent at the end of am registration and this is followed up by individualised phone calls if the parent has not responded to the text.

 The school will provide support to students who are absent from school because of illness for a period of less than 15 school days by liaising with the students' parents to arrange schoolwork as soon as the student is able to cope with it or part-time education at school.
 The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the student their family and relevant members of staff.
-Any part-time timetables agreed must be done so in conjunction with the Local Authority.
+Any part-time timetables agreed must be done so in conjunction with the Local Authority and recorded as a part-time timetable using the Local Authority system.
+This will be completed by the Designated Safeguarding Lead.
 This is to only be used when all other alternatives have been exhausted and it remains in the best of the child, the school and where there are no safeguarding concerns present.

 For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for students with health needs will notify the LA, who will take responsibility for the student and their education.
-Evidence must be provided by the parent as to the nature of the child's illness so that this can be completed in conjunction with the Local Authority.
+Evidence must be provided by the parent as to the nature of the child's illness so that the school can liaise with the local authority.